First, let’s line up the usual suspects.

 The Sabbath is, of course, Saturday.
 As the Church grew and Christians came to outnumber Jews, there was talk of Sunday being like a Christian Sabbath.
 From there it was a short step to talk of Sunday as if it were the Sabbath.
 That’s not a bad comparison of the church and the synagogue.
 Sunday is not and it never has been the Sabbath.

 How does one keep the Sabbath holy?

-The word “Sabbath” is related to the Hebrew word for “rest,” and the primary duty of a Jew is to stop working on the Sabbath.
+rest, and the primary duty of a Jew is to stop working on the Sabbath.
 Biblically, you keep the Sabbath holy by not working.
 In Orthodox Judaism, it is a sin to drive a car on the Sabbath, because the Law of Moses prohibits making fires on the Sabbath and cars have internal combustion engines—so driving a car amounts to making a series of little fires.
 Therefore, if you are an Orthodox Jew, and you live beyond walking distance of the synagogue, it is a sin to attend worship if you have to drive to get there.

 Saturday is the Sabbath.
 Sunday is the Lord’s Day, because Jesus rested in the tomb on the Sabbath and rose on Sunday.
 Therefore the principal day of Christian worship has always been Sunday—until the 19th century when some Christians innovated the custom of worshiping on the Sabbath.

 What’s a Christian to do?